developer-guy/falco-the-kubernetes-response-engine-using-openfaas-functions/README.md

 * Marketplace

-> Install applications quickly and easily to your clusters during or after set up with our marketplace.
+> Install applications quickly and easily to your clusters during or after set up with Civo marketplace.
+Also you can contribute an application to [marketplace](https://github.com/civo/kubernetes-marketplace)

 * Custom Firewalls